christophemarois/phptextpost/README.md

 PHPTextPost is a lightweight, file-based and highly customizable news system that can also act as a blogroll.
 It features:

-* Automatic thumbnail creation
+* Automatic thumbnail system
-* Integrated markdown formating
+* Markdown formating
 * Page listing or optional scroll auto-loading
 * Permalinks for pages and posts